CENTER FOR U.S. WAR

 The National Guard Militia Museum of New Jersey is the home of the Center for U.S. War Veterans’ Oral Histories.
-It is the Center’s mission to collect and preserve the memories of veterans through recorded oral history interviews.
+It is the Center’s mission to collect and preserve the memories of Veterans and Gold Star family members through recorded oral history interviews.

 The interviews are recorded on DVD formats and housed at the museum’s Sea Girt location, where they are accessible to researchers and scholars.
 As part of its program of providing historical information to the public, the museum is posting summaries of interviews on this website.

 To date, the Center’s collection contains over 600 interviews of Veterans of all branches of service from World War II, Korea, Vietnam, Desert Storm, Operation Iraqi Freedom and other American military campaigns.